svelteuidev/svelteui/apps/docs/src/pages/composables/use-raf-fn.md

 ## Usage

-The `useRafFn` composable takes a callback function as its first argument, and calls that function on every [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame).
+The `use-raf-fn` composable takes a callback function as its first argument, and calls that function on every [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame).
 It returns an object with controls of pausing and resuming.

 <Demo demo={ComposableDemos.useRafFnDemo.usage} />